camjay99/xiangtaoxu.github.io/index.md

 ---

 {% capture col1 %}
-## <span style="color:red">G</span>lobal <span style="color:red">E</span>cology and <span style="color:red">M</span>odeling
+## <span style="color:red">Bio</span>sphere <span style="color:red">M</span>odeling and <span style="color:red">M</span>onitoring

 ---

-Welcome to the GEM lab in the [Department of Ecology and Evolutionary Biology at Cornell](https://ecologyandevolution.cornell.edu/)!
-We investigate ecological dynamics in terrestrial ecosystems under rapid global environmental change.
-We use various quantitative and computational tools such as terrestrial biosphere modeling and environmental remote sensing.
+Welcome to the BioM2 lab in the [Department of Ecology and Evolutionary Biology at Cornell](https://ecologyandevolution.cornell.edu/)!
+We aim to advance mechanistic and predictive understanding of terrestrial biosphere through multi-scale modeling and model-guided observations and experiments.
 {:.center}

 {%